 Boqueron is a small village on the southwest coast of Puerto Rico.
 At least for tourists, the main attraction is the public beach, which is managed by the government.
 It is one of the most spectacular beaches on the island, and has obtained world wide recognition -- including being awarded blue flag status by the Foundation for Environmental Education.

-A second alternative to consider is Bahia Sucia Beach.
+Another location worth considering is Bahia Sucia Beach.
 Although Bahía Sucia translates to mean "Dirty Bay," this little stretch of paradise could not be more clean and beautiful.
 In fact, this beach is so popular amongst locals that it is recommended that you avoid it on weekends and holidays.

 |6.5 mi.
 Southeast of Central Boqueron||South West|